xqwen/ptwas/PTWAS_scan/README.md

 This will only analyze TWAS analysis using eQTL weights from Whole_Blood and Muscle_Skeletal.

+The p-values for each gene-tissue pair are reported in *.stratified_out.txt files, and the omnibus p-values (aggregating across all tissues for each eGene) in *.summary_out.txt files.

 For more details on running GAMBIT, please refer to the [GAMBIT repository](https://github.com/corbinq/gambit), or contact Corbin Quick (corbinq@gmail.com).